 Harley House Bar & Grill

-Pisco – the national drink of Peru – dominates the extensive cocktail list.
-The bartenders balance bitter tonics and spices in creations such as the Green Monkey (chilli-and ginger-infused pisco, lime and lemongrass) or the simpler Smoked Old Fashioned (rum, bitters, cinnamon syrup and smoke).
+Pisco – Peru’s national spirit – dominates the extensive cocktail list.
+The bartenders balance bitter tonics and spices in creations such as the Green Monkey (chilli-and-ginger-infused pisco, lime and lemongrass) and the Spiced Mojito (house-made spiced rum, mint, lime, ginger beer and cinnamon syrup).

 The beer menu includes Asahi, Mountain Goat and Estrella, alongside a small selection of craft beers.
 The wine list is extensive, with over 100 bottles sourced primarily from Victoria, South Australia and South America.

 The space is decorated with rotating contemporary art and street-art-style installations that cover the white-tiled alcoves.